GmbH in Germany: requirements, process, benefits & costs 2025

 GmbH & Co.
 KG – the hybrid of GmbH and limited partnership

-A GmbH & Co.
-KG is a hybrid legal form where the GmbH acts as the general partner with unlimited liability within a limited partnership.
+In a GmbH & Co.
+KG, the GmbH acts as the general partner with unlimited liability within a limited partnership.
 This means the GmbH is liable with its assets, while the limited partners’ liability is confined to their contributions.
-This structure combines the liability protection of a GmbH with the flexibility and tax benefits of a partnership, making it attractive for companies that want elements of both capital and personal partnerships.
+This structure combines the liability protection of a GmbH with the flexibility and tax benefits of a partnership, making it attractive for companies that want elements of both limited liability companies and partnerships.

-Shelf GmbH – start quickly with a pre-formed company
+Shelf company – start quickly with a pre-formed GmbH

 A shelf GmbH is a company that has been set up but is not yet active.
 Founders can begin trading immediately without going through the incorporation process themselves.
 Shelf companies are usually created and sold by specialised providers.
 This saves time but increases start-up costs.
-It’s a good option for entrepreneurs who want to enter the market quickly, especially when timing is crucial.
+It’s a good option for entrepreneurs with market entry as a top priority.

 SE – the European company